saidbakr/FoxIdenticon/README.md

 3- `hasTrimmedBorder` the private property boolean default is false -No border-

 4- `thickBorder` the private property boolean to make the border thick or thin, default is false -thin border-

+5- `salt` String public property to salt the input string, if you wish unique output for your app.